-a.
-Original Registration
+1. Original Registration

-- i.
-Offender, if not previously registered will complete the original registration form as required by the BCA. - 1.
-Original signed copy will be forwarded to the BCA - 2.
-One copy will remain with BPD to be processed by the clerical division - 3.
-One copy will be provided to offender - ii.
+- a.
+Offender, if not previously registered, will complete the original registration form as required by the BCA. - Original signed copy will be forwarded to the BCA - One copy will remain with BPD to be processed by the Records Unit - One copy will be provided to offender - b.
 The registering officer will also obtain a digital image of the offender providing frontal and profile views, also digital images of identifying marks, scars and tattoos.

-- iii.
-The officer will make a copy of the first page of the Information form and place the photo card and form in a property locker (DO NOT INVENTORY). - iv.
-The photo will be uploaded in the BPD Data Base and forwarded to the BCA in electronic form by clerical. - 1.
+- c.
+The officer will make a copy of the first page of the Information form and will email digital images to the investigator who is assigned to handle POR registrations (DO NOT INVENTORY). - d.
+The photo will be uploaded in the BPD Data Base and forwarded to the BCA in electronic form by the Records Unit. - e.
 Registering officer will also obtain a DNA sample from the offender using the convicted offender collection kit provided by the BCA.

-b.
-Change of Information Form
+2. Change of Information Form

 - a.
 Offenders are required to report all changes of information regarding changes to address (primary or secondary), vehicle(s), and employment.
-Form shall be signed by assigned officer and the offender. - 1.
-Original form shall be forwarded to the BCA within 2 days. - 2.
-Copies will be provided, one each to offender and to the BPD clerical division - 3.
+This form shall be signed by assigned officer and the offender. - i.
+The original form shall be forwarded to the BCA within 2 days. - ii.
+Copies will be provided, one each to offender and to the BPD Records Unit. - iii.
 A digital image shall also be provided and uploaded by BPD personnel upon request from the BCA.

-C. Registration of Homeless Predatory Offenders
+3. Registration of Homeless Predatory Offenders

 - a.
-All homeless predatory offenders must register weekly with a law enforcement agency. - When a homeless predatory offender checks-in with Bloomington Police Department, an assigned officer completes the Predatory Offender Lack of Primary Address Weekly Check-In Form (Form 3).
-This should include as much specificity as possible, for example "in the vicinity of". - ii.
-Clerical updates the BCA website on each completed check-in form weekly. - iii.
+All homeless predatory offenders must register weekly with a law enforcement agency. - i.
+When a homeless predatory offender checks-in with Bloomington Police Department, an assigned officer completes the Predatory Offender Lack of Primary Address Weekly Check-In Form. - This should include as much specificity as possible, for example "in the vicinity of". - ii.
+Record Unit updates the BCA website on each completed check-in form weekly. - iii.
 Weekly check-ins are to take place between the hours of 9:00 AM and 5:00 PM per MN SS 243.166 (3a) (e).